MetinUnlu/music-recommendation/README.md

 recommender.fit(train)
 ```

 The code snippet of an example of how to load data and train using Impilicit is shown above.
 The user-item interaction and item datasets are loaded using method of the library.
 When the data is loaded correctly, the implicit library model traning methods can easily be defined and trained.
-[Full code] (https://github.com/MetinUnlu/music-recommendation/blob/master/music-recommendation/jupyter_data.ipynb).
+[Full code](https://github.com/MetinUnlu/music-recommendation/blob/master/music-recommendation/jupyter_data.ipynb).

 The data loading may differ from dataset to dataset, thus for this project, modification in data loading method was done.
-[Modified Implicit Data Loader] (https://github.com/MetinUnlu/music-recommendation/blob/master/music-recommendation/implicitMusic.py)
+[Modified Implicit Data Loader](https://github.com/MetinUnlu/music-recommendation/blob/master/music-recommendation/implicitMusic.py)

 After the training of the model, it can be saved and loaded easily: